nikkorn/mistreevous/README.md

 ```

 ## Guards
 A guard defines a condition that must be met in order for the associated node to remain active.
-Any running nodes will have their guard condition evaluated for each leaf node update, and will move to a failed state if the guard condition is not met.
+Any nodes in the `RUNNING` state will have their guard condition evaluated for each leaf node update and will move to the `FAILED` state if the guard condition is not met.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=guards)

-This functionality is useful as a means of aborting long running actions or branches that span across multiple steps of the tree.
+This functionality is useful as a means of aborting long-running actions or branches that span across multiple steps of the tree.

 *MDSL*
 ```